-• From 1 July 2020, private sector employers are able to obtain a 'Corona Time Credit' for a period of 1 to 6 months.
+From 1 July 2020, private sector employers are able to obtain a 'Corona Time Credit' for a period of 1 to 6 months.
 This is a new time credit that will coexist with the regular time credit that already exists.
 In the context of the economic difficulties which may result from the coronavirus crisis, the corona time credit will enable employers of companies which are recognized as undergoing restructuring or in difficulty to offer workers a partial half-time or one-fifth break in order to temporarily reduce their working time.
 The periods of interruption taken under the Corona Time Credit will not be deducted from the maximum duration of the regular time credit.
 During the period of the corona-time credit, when all the conditions are met, the worker will be entitled to an allowance (same amount as the regular time credit).

-In addition to this new measure, there will also be the end-of-career Corona Time Credit.
-It will allow workers who are at least 55 years old and who have at least 25 years of paid employment to obtain the break benefits if the starting date of their reduced working time is during a period of recognition of the company as a company undergoing restructuring or in difficulty.
+The 'End-of-career Corona Time Credit' allows workers who are at least 55 years old and who have at least 25 years of paid employment to obtain the break benefits if the starting date of their reduced working time is during a period of recognition of the company as a company undergoing restructuring or in difficulty.